berachain/beacon-kit/testing/forge-script/README.md

 - **Contract directory does not use git submodules**

-    If the contract directory does not use git submodules, then provide the path until contracts in `repository` and leave `contracts_path` as an empty string.
+    If the contract directory does not use git submodules, provide the path up to the contracts in `repository` and leave `contracts_path` as an empty string.

 - **Contract directory use git submodules**